 The doctors cannot put a timeline on the recovery process because AFM is so rare and every child and case is different.
-For now, they take it day by day.
+For now, they take it day-by-day.

-Naiya’s family was nominated by a close family friend, Jacqueline Jeffries, a supporter of Community Key.
 A small group of Community Key supporters were thrilled to visit Naiya and present her family with a cheque to pay the rent for this month.